Chennai-Sharks/QR-Inventory/README.md

 ## Info on adding QR Codes

-When generating a QR code for an Inventory product, enter the text in this format - **product_name:product_id**.
+When generating a QR code for an Inventory product, enter the text in this format - **product_name:product_id**

 ## License